Shah Nawaz Bhutto: Career and dewan of Junagadh

 Early in 1947, Bhutto joined the council of ministers of Muhammad Mahabat Khan III the Nawab of Junagadh in the modern-day province of Gujarat, becoming its Dewan, or prime minister in May.
 At the time of the independence of India in 1947, the princely states were asked by the British to decide whether to join the newly independent states of India or Pakistan or to remain autonomous and outside them.
 The Constitutional Advisor to the Nawab, Nabi Baksh, indicated to Lord Mountbatten that he was recommending that the State should join India.
 However, the Nawab did not make a decision.
 Early in 1947, Bhutto was invited to join the Council of Ministers of the Nawab.
 In May, when the Dewan Abdul Khadir Muhammad Hussain went abroad for medical treatment, Bhutto was appointed as the Dewan.
 On 15 August 1947, the State announced that it had acceded to Pakistan.
 On 13 September 1947, the Government of Pakistan accepted the accession.

-However, the Hindu citizens of the State revolted, leading to several events and also a plebiscite, resulting in the integration of Junagadh into India.
-Nawab Muhammad Mahabat Khan III of Junagadh (erstwhile Babi Nawab dynasty of Junagadh) fled to Sindh, Pakistan.
+However, the Hindu citizens of the State revolted which was followed by the Indian annexation of Junagadh, followed by a plebiscite, Nawab Muhammad Mahabat Khan III of Junagadh (erstwhile Babi Nawab dynasty of Junagadh) fled to Sindh, Pakistan.

 Shah Nawaz Bhutto moved to Larkana District, where his land-ownership made him among the wealthiest and most influential people in Sindh.
 Bhutto was a good friend of Governor General (later President) Iskander Mirza, who was a regular guest for the annual hunt in Larkana, staying at the Bhutto family home called Al-Murtaza.
 In the winter of 1955-1956, Mirza brought General Ayub Khan with him to Larkana for the hunt.